 Visual Arts involves students in artmaking, art criticism and art history.
 Students develop their own artworks, culminating in a 'body of work' in the HSC course.
-Students critically and historically investigate artworks, critics, historians and artists from Australia as well as those from other cultures, traditions and times.
+Students critically and historically investigate artworks, critics, historians and artists from a variety of cultures, traditions and times.